 Object detection and its Real-World Applications

-The real-world applications of object detection can be seen in many crucial areas of our lives such as medical imaging, video tracking, movement detection, facial recognition, object recognition and even in autonomous vehicles.
+The real-world applications of object detection can be seen in many crucial areas of our lives, such as medical imaging, video tracking, movement detection, facial recognition, and object recognition, even in autonomous vehicles.

 How Does Object Detection Work?